RIT-New-Media-Capstone/ruin-the-show/README.md

 This file processes input and output for the Arduino.
 It can be reached via `src/arduino/Panel/Panel.ino`.

-`setup()` intializes all of the buttons and LEDs, turning off all LEDs to start.
+`setup()` initializes all of the buttons and LEDs, turning off all LEDs to start.

 `loop()` reads the state of each interactable component, and sets a reference to the previous state.